 Wild orcas over 90 years old have been found swimming in the sea, however, killer whales in captivity live a maximum of 20 years.
 Nevertheless, what shocked me most is the cruelty they go through away from the wild.
 In particular, cetaceans are deprived of food for training, punished without companions and forced to perform movements not natural to them.

 Used to swimming hundreds of miles, there is no pool big enough for them.
-The ocean is the only place they belong.
+The ocean is the only place they belong to.
 When you go to dolphinariums, aquariums, and zoos, you are paying to chase an orca family, kill the mothers, and kidnap the young.
 Their stupid performances for the public are not fun, but rather, cruel and humiliating.

 There has not been a single wild orca on human attack on record.
 Conversely, there has been reported cases of orcas that prevented shark attacks on humans.
 Killer whales are often stressed to the point of madness while in a crowded pool.
 As a result, there have been some incidents where the whales ended up killing their trainers.